 The condition of 2-yr-old opening day catch from Lake Rotoiti fish was fairly stable through the 2001-2010 period with a high point occurring in 2005.
 In 2011 a significant drop in rainbow trout condition factor was noted.
-A further decline in condition was picked up at the 2012 opening, though length and weight were better that the 2011 opening figures.
-The 2012 opening day 2-yr-old condition factor is still well behind the 2010 figure.
+A further decline in condition was picked up at the 2012 opening, though length and weight were better that the 2011 opening figures yet well behind the 2010 figure.
+The 2-yr-old fish at the 2013-14 opening were smaller, lighter but in better condition that the fish from the 2012-13 opening.
+Possible reasons for size difference are noted below.

 Fish & Game liberations into Lake Rotoiti began increasing in 2009 with 500 February liberated rainbows (N9 tag).
 An extra 3000 were liberated in September 2010 to respond to an increase in angling pressure to the lake as illustrated in the NIWA National Angler Survey (NAS).
 The extra numbers make up a 12% increase to total Rotoiti liberations.
 The increase in liberation numbers coincides with the drop in Lake Rotoiti 2-year-old condition factor, so is likely a Fish & Game created affect and not associated with the diversion wall.
 We would expect to have seen a slide in condition factor occurring since construction if that was the case.
+Further changes to the liberation strategy for Rotoiti began in September 2012 spreading the seasonal liberations over more months.
+This means the same number of fish released in smaller batches over a wider timeframe instead of the traditional all in one liberation.
+We are trialling this to see if we can increase survival by avoiding the majority of fish being released at poor growth times of the year.
+From this we know that we are getting a wider spread of size ranges, which will affect the opening day, summer creel and winter creel average sizes.

-Wild percentage appears to be holding steady (30% since wall put in) after an initial 10% drop coinciding with construction of the wall, but the percentage of wild fish in the catch had been sliding for a couple of years prior to construction.
-There has been no dip recorded in wild numbers during Lake Rotoiti creel surveys due to increased hatchery liberations thus far.
+Wild percentage has hovered at around 30% since the wall put in after an initial 10% drop coinciding with construction of the wall, but the percentage of wild fish in the catch had been sliding for a couple of years prior to construction.

 The percentage of young wild rainbow trout in the opening day catch does not appear to have drastically altered since the diversion wall was put in place.
+The 2013-14 opening day showed a higher percentage of hatchery fish being caught and weighed in.
+This may be a result of increased 2-yr-old survival.
+We will monitor the wild percentage at the 2014-15 opening to see if a similar percentage is picked up.